gofore/angular-basic-training/reactive-programming-with-angular2/README.md

   subscription.unsubscribe();
   // => cleanup
   ```
-- To be included in _EcmaScript standard_ in future (as of May 2016 they're still in phase 1 out of 4 before reaching standardization)

 - Use case: Chat client with WebSocket
   - Observable used for representing incoming chat messages stream